kashvigarg/echobot/README.md

 - View all supported languages using the `/languages` command.
 - The `/privacy` command toggles between privacy settings.
 You can choose to keep your data private or anonymously contribute to our dataset.
 - Use `/info` to learn more about our project and data policies.
 - The `/help` command can be used to get a quick overview of how to use all features within the bot.

+  #### Testing
+  For testing the bot the user may use the following files [Test file 1](https://github.com/kashvigarg/echobot/blob/main/files/indotest1.mp3) , [Test file 2](https://github.com/kashvigarg/echobot/blob/main/files/indo4.mp3) , with the default privacy options, ie. the file transription/translation won't be stored in the [dataset](https://docs.google.com/spreadsheets/d/1GcFxt5QD1e0MsxaHb9Wlb6XS-tMt7esv5ocmgUj6V_Q/edit#gid=0)

 ## Features
 - **Relevancy to SEA-based Research**

   The bot, on receiving media, autodetects its language, accepting only those which fall under the Southeast Asian region.
-It currently supports Vietnamese, Thai, Indonesian, Burmese/Myanmar, Malay, Lao/Laotian.
+It currently supports **Vietnamese**, **Thai**, **Indonesian**, **Burmese/Myanmar**, **Malay**, **Lao/Laotian**.

 - **Data Compatible with LLM Corpora Policies**